 Clubs around the world approach member recruitment in very different ways.
 Customize this exercise to make it appropriate in your region.

+Two out of every three prospective members who are referred by a Rotarian join Rotary.
+If a prospect can't join your club but is interested in Rotary, help Rotary grow by referring him or her to another club.
 Asking your fellow members about people they know in the community who would be assets to the club is an important step in membership growth.
 Prospective members are likely to rely on the experiences and opinions of their friends, family, or colleagues when considering joining an organization like Rotary.